brock8503/vagrant-azure/README.md

 3.)
 Complete the addition of the templat json in this project
 - Reference: https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-cli-deploy-templates/#create-a-custom-vm-image

 4.)
-Test the automation with `bundle exec vagrant`
+Test the automation with `bundle install` and then `bundle exec vagrant`
 Notes: nokigiri was causing problems required `gem install nokogiri -v 1.6.3.1 -- --use-system-libraries`
+- rbenv install
-- gem install bundle -v 1.10.5
+- gem install bundle
-- bundle _1.10.5_
+- bundle config local.vagrant-azure .
+  - Set the branch in the Gemfile you wish to test locally
-- bundle _1.10.5_ exec vagrant up --provider=azure --debug
+- bundle exec vagrant up --provider=azure --debug

 TODO: Currently vagrant can’t connect to the vm through winrm, this is a requirement to check vm status